adescode/foxtrailer/README.md

 ## TODO

-- [x] Add splash screen and Icon(- [x] Android, - [ ] iOS)
+- [x] Add splash screen and Icon to Android.
-- [x] Add Image gallery
+- [x] Add Image gallery.
-- [x] Implement fast image loader(Implemented still not fast enough)
+- [x] Implement fast image loader(Implemented still not fast enough).
-- [x] Add download button and function to image gallery
+- [x] Add download button and function to image gallery.
-- [x] Publish to Google playstore
+- [x] Publish to Google playstore.
+- [x] Implement Firebase Analytics.
-- [x] Implement Firebase Analytics
+- [x] Implement Firebase messaging(push notification).
-- [x] Implement functional share button
+- [x] Implement functional share button.
+- [x] Implement deep linking.
+- [x] Add code push.
-- [ ] Implement functional favorite movie details
+- [ ] Implement functional favorite movie details.
+- [ ] Add splash screen and Icon to iOS.
-- [ ] Remove inline style
+- [ ] Remove inline style.
-- [ ] Allow Android back button on some other screens
+- [ ] Allow Android back button on some other screens.
-- [ ] Create separate element for some functions in details page
+- [ ] Create separate element for some functions in details page.
-- [ ] Clean up the entire code
+- [ ] Clean up the entire code.
 - [ ] Image download on ios not working.

+## ISSUES
+- Proguard app shrinking giving networking error after build.
+App size can still be less than 10mb if code is well minified.
+- Higher increase in change of version code on play store.

+## License

+Copyright (c) 2019-present Adelaja Ibrahim.
+All rights reserved.

+**The code, design and articles in this repository are intellectual property of the person whose name is mentioned above (unless otherwise stated) and as such CANNOT be copied, modified, sublicensed or redistributed without permission from the author.**